BBC controversies: 1930s: Commercial radio controversy

-Because the BBC had become both a monopoly and a non-commercial entity, it soon faced controversial competition from British subjects who were operating leased transmitters on the continent of Europe before World War II, to broadcast commercial radio programmes into the United Kingdom.
-John Reith, who had been given powers to dictate the cultural output of the BBC, retaliated by leading the opposition to these commercial stations.
-Controversy spilled over into the press when the British government attempted to censor the printing of their programme information.
-The pressure was created by the success of these stations.
+Because the BBC had become both a monopoly and a non-commercial entity, it soon faced competition from British subjects who were operating leased transmitters in Europe before World War II.
+John Reith, who had been given powers to dictate the BBC's cultural output, retaliated by leading the opposition to these commercial stations.
+Controversy split over into the press when the British government attempted to censor the printing of their programme information.

 1930s onwards: Broadcasting jazz

-In her biography of her father, My Father: Reith of the BBC, John Reith's daughter Marista Leishman said that he banned the playing of jazz music on the BBC and that he wrote in his diary that "Germany has banned hot jazz and I'm sorry that we should be behind in dealing with this filthy product of modernity."
+In My Father: Reith of the BBC, John Reith's daughter Marista Leishman said that he banned the playing of jazz music on the BBC and that he wrote in his diary that "Germany has banned hot jazz and I'm sorry that we should be behind in dealing with this filthy product of modernity."

 Post-war

 1950s: Claimed involvement in Iranian coup d'état

-A BBC Radio 4 documentary in 2005 claimed that it had evidence that a radio newsreader inserted the word "exactly" into a midnight timecheck one summer night in 1953, as "It is now exactly midnight".
+A BBC Radio 4 documentary in 2005 claimed it had evidence that a radio newsreader inserted the word "exactly" into a midnight time check one summer night in 1953, as "It is now exactly midnight".
 This was said to be a code word to Mohammad Reza Pahlavi, the Shah of Iran, that Britain supported his plans for a coup.
-The Shah had selected the word, the documentary said, and the BBC broadcast the word at the request of the government.
-Officially, the BBC has never acknowledged the code word plot.
+The Shah selected the word, the documentary said, and the BBC broadcast it at the government's request.
 The BBC spokesman declined to comment on a possible connection.

 1950s: Independent television controversy

-Winston Churchill's government passed the Television Act 1954 that permitted the creation of the first commercial television network in Britain, ITV.
-This was criticised in the House of Lords by, among others, Lord Reith.
+Winston Churchill's government passed the Television Act 1954, which allowed the creation of Britain's first commercial television network, ITV.
+Reith, among others, criticised this in the House of Lords.
 Churchill explained to his doctor, Lord Moran: "I am against the monopoly enjoyed by the BBC.
 For eleven years they kept me off the air.
 They prevented me from expressing views which have proved to be right.
 Their behaviour has been tyrannical.
 They are honeycombed with Socialists—probably with Communists".

 1964: "Clean Up TV campaign"

 Mary Whitehouse launched her 'Clean Up TV campaign' in April 1964.
-In her view, Hugh Greene as BBC Director General was "more than anybody else ... responsible for the moral collapse in this country."
-The campaign of Whitehouse and her supporters soon became the National Viewers' and Listeners' Association; Mrs Whitehouse was opposed to the policies of liberalisation pursued by Greene and largely sustained by his successors at the Corporation.
-Whitehouse's campaign focused much more on the BBC than on ITV, and she had a high public profile for several decades.
-The tabloid press also criticised the BBC for what it perceived as lapses in programming quality.
+In her view, Hugh Greene, as BBC Director General, was "more than anybody else ... responsible for the moral collapse in this country."
+The campaign of Whitehouse and her supporters soon became the National Viewers' and Listeners' Association.
+Whitehouse opposed the liberalisation policies pursued by Greene and sustained by his successors at the Corporation.
+Whitehouse's campaign focused more on the BBC than on ITV.